Blog

 Modern management

-Of course, it is vital for any organisation to have strong leadership but, thankfully, the days of the whip-cracking taskmaster approach are over.
-In these more enlightened times, employees are looking for managers who can communicate the wider vision of the business, and enable and empower their teams to cooperatively realise that vision.
+Of course, any organisation needs to have strong leadership but, thankfully, the days of the micro-managing taskmaster approach are over.
+In these more enlightened times, employees are looking for more trusting working relationships – managers who can communicate the values and wider vision of the business, and enable and empower their teams to cooperatively realise that vision.

 Great team culture

-After nearly 15 years working closely with a broad range of care homes across the south of England, the most effusive feedback (and indeed the biggest gripe) I have noticed is all about the team ethos.
+After over 10 years of working closely with a broad range of care providers across the UK, the most effusive feedback (and the biggest gripe) we notice is all about the team ethos.
 Those care homes where everyone felt valued and supported were the ones that saw much greater staff retention and more empowered teams.
-As mentioned above, this should be driven by management but every single member of staff needs to have their voice heard because, as much of a cliche as it might be, team work really does make the dream work.
+As mentioned above, this should be driven by management but every single member of staff needs to have their voice heard because, as much of a cliché as it might be, teamwork really does make the dream work.

 Benefits that go beyond money